-- To review the school's policies, procedures and facilities in order to maximise accessibility to the school by those with special needs. - To make recommendations to improve accessibility by means of reasonable adjustments and by planning future improvements - To monitor the implementation of this plan and to review as necessary, at least every three years.
+- To review the school's policies, procedures and facilities in order to maximise both physical and curriculum accessibility to the school by those with special needs. - To make recommendations to improve accessibility by means of reasonable adjustments and by planning future improvements - To monitor the implementation of this plan and to review as necessary, at least every three years.